Parenting Arrangements & Child Support

 A parenting plan is a written agreement signed by each parent.
 A parenting plan can deal with many matters involving your children including:

-where your children is going to live;
+- where your children are going to live;

-when and how the children will communicate with each parent and perhaps other family members;
+- when and how the children will communicate with each parent and perhaps other family members;

-what school will they attend;
+- what school they attend;

-how you will deal with disagreements about important decisions;
+- how you will deal with disagreements about important decisions;

 The scope of issues that a parenting plan can cover is very broad and will vary depending on the circumstances of your particular family.
-However, it is important to consider how prescriptive the parenting plan needs to be as strict requirements can sometimes be productive of conflict.

 It is important to note that parenting plans are not enforceable by the Court, however, they can be a very useful in promoting cooperative parenting and minimising conflict.

 If you would like further information regarding parenting plans please contact us to discuss.